 The altered background state does affect the time mean response of the flow to the localised heating, as can be seen in Figure 7.
-As we increase the meridional temperature gradient ΔT we see how the distinction between the two features discussed in Section 3.2 (localised anticyclone and zonal-band-structure) becomes more apparent.
+As we increase the meridional temperature gradient $\Delta T$ we see how the distinction between the two features discussed in Section 3.2 (localised anticyclone and zonal-band-structure) becomes more apparent.
 First, the response gradually becomes zonally localised at the latitudes of the heating, forming a coherent anticyclone in the forcing region.
 Second, the zonal mean component of the anomaly response seems to shift northward, which can be interpreted as formation of an annular-mode-like response, as shown earlier.
-Figure 5 shows the jet maximum tends to move polewards as ΔT increases and a similar polewards shift of the corresponding EOF would not be surprising.
-Further, the PV anomaly response generally seems to weaken (in particular the zonally symmetric part) and its zonal scale is reducing with increasing ΔT (see Fig. 7d), which is potentially explained by the increasing strength of the stirring effect of the active mid-latitude eddy field and further indicates the apparent importance of interactions between the response to the imposed heating and the baroclinic eddies in determining the structure of the flow.
+Figure 5 shows the jet maximum tends to move polewards as $\Delta T$ increases and a similar polewards shift of the corresponding EOF would not be surprising.